Mantes-la-Jolie: Art

 At the end of the 19th century, Impressionist painters like Pierre-Auguste Renoir, Édouard Manet and Claude Monet came to paint the Seine River which crosses the town.

 Jean Batiste Corot painting of the Old Mantes bridge is shown at the Louvres.

 Population

 Inhabitants are called Mantais in French.
-The city had a total of 44,299 inhabitants in 2017.
 The population data in the table and graph below refer to the commune of Mantes-la-Jolie proper, in its geography at the given years.
 The commune of Mantes-la-Jolie absorbed the former communes of Gassicourt in 1930.

 Mantes-la-Jolie has a significant Muslim population, consisting mainly of North Africans, Arabs, Turks, and Sub-Saharan Africans.
 Many Muslims in Mantes-la-Jolie experience disillusionment, high levels of poverty and unemployment.
 Val Fourré is a low-income housing estate occupied almost entirely by Arabs and African migrants.
 Over one-in-three residents in the town is an immigrant, and 27% of the town does not have French citizenship as of 2019.

 The city is divided into four districts each with a characteristic urban form: